coap-security/coap-ace-poc-overview/README.md

 They do not protect against circumvention of a token's proximity requirement if either party is controlled by the attacker.
-(For example, an attacker obtaining full control of a digital key might still use it to open the corresponding lock with directional radio).
+(For example, an attacker obtaining full control of a digital key might still use it to open the corresponding lock at distance with directional radio).
-Addressing such scenarios might be possible with an even higher degree of involvement of the AS (eg. denoting the maximum required processing time of a peer together with the token), but the effort to explore that avenue would only be warranted when backed by a threat model that requires the pertinent assurances.
+Addressing such scenarios might be possible with an even higher degree of involvement of the AS (eg. denoting the maximum required processing time of a peer together with the token).
+However, the effort to explore that avenue would only be warranted when backed by a threat model that requires the pertinent assurances.

+### Asymmetric cryptography

+The work-in-progress EDHOC specification (combined with its corresponding ACE profile) can improve security in some places:
+It ensures that captured communication can not be decrypted even if a party's key material is leaked
+(note that in the ACE OSCORE case implemented here, the key material is present on all three involved parties).

+As EDHOC is well integrated in the ACE framework, the relevant components can easily be added at a later time when the security requirements exceed what the ACE OSCORE profile can provide.

 ### Maturities